EddyVerbruggen/nativescript-ar/docs/api.md

 |`ios`|Returns the native iOS object
 |`android`|Returns the native Android object

+##### Node functions

 Furthermore, the `node` contains these functions by which you can interact with the node you tapped:

 |function|description
 |---|---
+|`setVisible`|Toggle visibility of the node by passing in a `boolean`.
 |`remove`|Removes the node from the scene
 |`moveTo`|Move the node to a position (in meters from the camera) by passing in an [`ARPosition`](https://github.com/EddyVerbruggen/nativescript-ar/blob/9b6cd01aed9ff31857593288232cc6c3c2d987e7/src/ar-common.ts#L346-L348) object with `x`, `y`, and `z` properties
 |`moveBy`|Move the node by a number of meters by passing in an `ARPosition` object
 |`rotateBy`|Rotate the node by a number of degrees by passing in an [`ARRotation`](https://github.com/EddyVerbruggen/nativescript-ar/blob/298ea9c5ad013eddfe1d5fac1adb144621ed1be4/src/ar-common.ts#L350-L352) object with `x`, `y`, and `z` properties (see the example above)
 |`scaleTo`|Scale the node to either a `number` or an [`ARScale`](https://github.com/EddyVerbruggen/nativescript-ar/blob/298ea9c5ad013eddfe1d5fac1adb144621ed1be4/src/ar-common.ts#L342-L344) object with `x`, `y`, and `z` properties
 |`scaleBy`|Scale the node by either a `number` or an [`ARScale`](https://github.com/EddyVerbruggen/nativescript-ar/blob/298ea9c5ad013eddfe1d5fac1adb144621ed1be4/src/ar-common.ts#L342-L344) object with `x`, `y`, and `z` properties
+|`getPosition`|Get the local position of the node as an `ARPosition` object
 |`getWorldPosition`|Get the position of the node in the world as an `ARPosition` object
 |`setWorldPosition`|Set the position of the node in the world by passing in an `ARPosition` object
+|`lookAtWorldPosition`|Make the node look at (face) a certain position in the world by passing in an `ARPosition` object.
+Which can fi. be the world position of another node, or the camera
+|`lookAtPosition`|Make the node look at certain position by passing in an `ARPosition` object.
+Which can fi. be the world position of another node, or the camera
+|`lookAtNode`|A convenience method so you don't have to pass in the position of a node, but rather the node itself

 #### `onLongPress`